 Ayurveda promotes Jala Neti, aka Nasal Irrigation, as daunting as it may sound it tends to turn into an easier and blissful experience once it becomes a habit.
 None of us is alien to the importance of Yoga in our lives.
 While yogis are performed for the betterment of their breathing, a common man is advised to regularly perform Jala Neti regularly for the benefits associated.
 In the manual of Hatha Yoga, Jala neti finds an equal place for being one of the highly recommended cleaning techniques.

 Neti pot appears like any other teapot; however, it is considerably smaller in size with a long spout on the side.
 The spout is made to fit inside the nostril without any hindrance, and the usual ones come with a capacity of 500 ml.

-Although it is suggested to use unadulterated seawater salt but consider its availability is quite limited, we recommend using a pinch of plain cooking salt instead.
+Although it is suggested to use unadulterated seawater salt considering its availability is quite limited, we recommend using a pinch of plain cooking salt instead.
 Salt acts as a great catalyst to soothe your nasal passage and helps in cleansing.

 The idea is not to let the nasal absorb any water since that could turn infectious.
-Hence salt and lukewarm water (500ml) is recommended to perform Jala Neti.
-You would be mixing a pinch of salt in lukewarm water, pouring it in the pot to be further used for this particular technique.
+Hence salt and lukewarm water (500ml) are recommended to perform Jala Neti.
+You would mix a pinch of salt in lukewarm water, pouring it in the pot to be further used for this particular technique.

 What is the process?